cityofaustin/projects/_permitting/phases/strategy.md

 ---
-title: Permitting
-nav_title: Strategy for Design
+title: Strategy for Design
-layout: page
-sort: 3
+position: 1
 ---

 ## Strategy for Design